peter-bread/git-ssh-management/gh-cli.md

 It is private right now but will be going public soon.

-It will mean that you do not need to have `yq` installed.

 ---

 How to manage multiple GitHub accounts with [GitHub CLI](https://cli.github.com/) (gh v2.40 onwards).